Electricity Shortages are Here, Don’t Get Left in the Dark

 Electricity Demand is Rising as Supply is Dwindling

-As wind, solar and natural gas becomes more competitive, utilities are speeding up the closure of coal-fired plants for both economic and environmental reasons.
-Aside from meeting clean energy mandates, coal plants aren’t nearly as profitable as they once were.
+As wind, solar and natural gas become more competitive, utilities are speeding up the closure of coal-fired plants for economic and environmental reasons.
+Aside from meeting clean energy mandates, coal plants are less profitable than they once were.
 They’re being used less and less, making it more expensive to keep them up and running.

-From coast to coast, traditional power plants are shutting down as temperatures are heating up.
-Extreme temperatures and drought are causing unseasonable demands for electricity.
-In Texas, earlier-than-normal heatwaves forced generation facilities scheduled for repairs to fire up and help meet the soaring spring demand.
+From coast to coast, traditional power plants are shutting down as temperatures heat up.
+Extreme weather and drought are causing unseasonable demands for electricity.
+In Texas, earlier-than-normal heatwaves in 2022 forced generation facilities scheduled for repairs to fire up and help meet the soaring spring demand.
 As a result, six of those power plants failed during triple-digit temperatures.

 In the Midwest, coal and nuclear plants are being retired as demand rises.
-The region’s grid operator, Midcontinent Independent System Operator (MISO), has warned some 42 million people in 15 states of potential power shortages — not only for this summer but in 2023 and 2024 as well.*
+The region’s grid operator, Midcontinent Independent System Operator (MISO), has warned tens of millions of people in 15 states of potential power shortages over the next few years.

 Transitioning to renewable energy has never been more crucial.